Tensions Build In NPR Newsroom Over Handling Of Sexual Harassment Allegations

 Neither had specific instances they could point to, and both said that their colleagues' perceptions were shaped by Hersher's experiences.
 One, however, told NPR's human resources department that a second colleague might have been harassed by Oreskes as well.

 In October 2016, just a few weeks later, a woman told NPR that Oreskes had forcibly sought to kiss her in the late 1990s, when he was the Washington bureau chief at The New York Times.
-A few weeks ago a second woman lodged a separate and similar complaint.
-At that time, Mohn told staffers on Friday, executives started to take action, and informed the chairman and vice chairman of the network's board of directors.
+A few weeks ago, a second woman lodged a separate and similar complaint.
+At that time, Mohn told staffers on Friday, executives started to take action and informed the chairman and vice chairman of the network's board of directors.

 "The Times takes all allegations of sexual harassment seriously and we are looking into it," said a spokeswoman for The New York Times.
 "We're not aware of other complaints."